Discouraging Paper Wasp Nests

-This question was sent to our 'Bugs site recently:
+This question about paper wasp nests was sent to our 'Bugs site:

 I deliver propane for a living in NW Washington State and encounter a lot of paper wasps.
 My policy is live and let live and for the most part I can go about my job in fairly close proximity to even large nests (five inches diameter) and get stung rarely.